 A compound derived from cruciferous vegetables such as cabbage, cauliflower and broccoli may protect against harmful effects of radiation during cancer therapy, scientists have found.
+Rosen added that DIM also provided protection whether the first injection was administered 24 hours before or up to 24 hours after radiation exposure.
+"We also showed that DIM protects the survival of lethally irradiated mice," Rosen said.

 Georgetown University Medical Center researchers found the compound, known as DIM, protected rats and mice from lethal doses of radiation.
 The study suggests that the compound, already shown to be safe for humans, may protect normal tissues during radiation